Metacorp

 24. Integrated paint industry

-25. Pulp & paper industry excluding manufacturing of paper from waste paper and manufacture of paper from ready pulp with out bleaching
+25. Pulp & paper industry, excluding manufacturing of paper from waste paper and manufacture of paper from ready pulp without bleaching

 26. Sugar Industry

-27. Oil & gas transportation pipe line (crude and refinery/ petrochemical products), passing through national parks / sanctuaries /coral reefs / ecologically sensitive areas including LNG Terminal
+27. Oil & gas transportation pipeline (crude and refinery/ petrochemical products), passing through national parks/sanctuaries /coral reefs /ecologically sensitive areas, including LNG Terminal

-30. All ship breaking yards including ship breaking units
+30. All ship-breaking yards, including ship-breaking units

 The new or expansion projects have been divided into Category A & Category B, depending on the effects a particular project may have on the environment & human health.
 The Category A projects get Prior Environment Clearance from the Ministry of Environment, Forests & Climate Control (MOEF&CC), Govt. of India.
 The MOEF&CC, in turn, acts on the recommendations of an Expert Appraisal Committee (EAC) constituted by the Central Government for this purposes.

 All the projects or activities included in Category B, including expansion and modernization of existing projects or activities, require Prior Environmental Clearance from the State/UT Environment Impact Assessment Authority (SEIAA).
-The SEIAA is assisted in this task by the recommendations of a State/UT evel Expert Appraisal Committee (SEAC).
+The SEIAA is assisted in this task by the recommendations of a State/UT level Expert Appraisal Committee (SEAC).

 (1) Scoping